MartinHelmut/SynDOM/README.md

 ### Animation Options

 The **time** option is a time in milliseconds, how long the animation should run.
-Node property **node** is the node to animate, all types are accepted, even NodeList, because you handel it.
+Node property **node** is the node to animate, all types are accepted, even NodeList, because you handle it.

 ### Animation Callback